Matt is a scaredy-pants who has spent too many sleepless nights playing "Resident Evil."

-The remake of Resident Evil 3 for PlayStation 4 released on April 3, and the future of the survival horror video game subgenre is more unclear than ever.
+The remake of Resident Evil 3 for PlayStation 4 was released on April 3rd, 2020, and the future of the survival-horror video-game subgenre is more unclear than ever.
 Horror games of the 1990s relied on limiting player control and obscuring their surroundings to create tension and deliver scares.
-However, the line between survival horror and other kinds of action-adventure games has blurred over time with recent advancements in gaming technology.
+However, the line between survival-horror and other kinds of action-adventure games has blurred over time with recent advancements in gaming technology.

 There is an undeniable pull toward action that increases as any survival horror series continues and grows in popularity.